-Keep the output of the CPP preprocessor phase as .hspp files.
-A .hspp file is only created, if a module gets compiled and uses the preprocessor.
+Keep the output of the CPP preprocessor phase as .hscpp files.
+A .hscpp file is only created, if a module gets compiled and uses the preprocessor.

 This is my first contribution to GHC, where I wrote real Haskell code.
 Therefore this is just a draft version and it needs some additional improvments.